-- Shut off the engine and wait for all moving parts 1. to stop. - 2.
+- Stop the engine and wait for all moving parts to 1. stop. - 2.
 Disconnect the wire from the spark plug; refer to Disconnecting the Spark-plug Wire (page 27). - Aim the oil-drain hose over the side of the 3. machine and place a receptacle under the end (Figure 35).